Mellanox/ufm_sdk_3.0/plugins/snmp_receiver_plugin/README.md

 **Usage**

-This plugin receives all the traps from all the switches in the fabric and redirects them to UFM as events/alarms.
+This plugin is listening to SNMP traps from all managed switches in the fabric and redirecting them as events to UFM.